-- 434. The Welsh Government is committed to monitoring and reviewing the implementation of this Bill, and the impacts of its provisions in the post implementation period.
-In accordance with the Bill's provisions, the Welsh Ministers will lay before the Senedd a report on the operation and effect of the Bill at the end of a five year period.
-This will include a formal evaluation using existing administrative data and bespoke approaches to evaluation by externally commissioned researchers. - 435.
-As part of the consultation process, colleagues from within KAS, Welsh Government were engaged in designing a theory of change as a basis for an exante evaluation of the Bill.
-Both internal Welsh Government officials and relevant external stakeholders participated in a series of three workshops which each covered the main components of the Bill; social partnership and socially responsible public procurement.
-These workshops provided input on the agreed outcomes of the Bill for each of the three components, and discussed risks and unintended consequences of the proposed interventions and appropriate metrics to use to evidence these outcomes. - 436.
-The result of external consultation on the theory of change resulted in three logic models representing the intervention logic for each of the aforementioned components of the Bill, with illustration of the interrelationship between them.
-These can be used as a basis for external evaluators to design a mid-term or final evaluation of the Bill both during and post implementation period. - 437.
-A forthcoming report authored by social researchers in KAS will provide the completed logic models, suggested use of data metrics to evidence outcomes and recommendations for approaching the evaluation of the Bill's implementation and effectiveness.
-A full methodological design for the evaluation will be confirmed by the appointed contractors once the details of the Bill and its implementation have been confirmed. - 438.
-The approach to fair work, through amendment to the WFG Act 2015 means that its implementation uses the evaluation framework set up under that Act to review how effectively organisations are implementing the legislation through national indicators of well-being.
-These can measure progress toward the well-being goals at a national level and can also be disaggregated to measure progress toward well-being objectives at a local level.
-Reporting mechanisms for the, SP and Public Procurement duties will consider progress around achieving fair work and there will be information sharing between across reporting on both pieces of legislation to evaluate progress towards fair work.
-Under the SP Duty, this will involve public bodies to report annually to the SPC detailing how they have complied with the social partnership duty, which will be submitted to the Social Partnership Council (SPC), for scrutiny.
-For public procurement, socially responsible outcomes, including fair work, linked to WFG Act 2015 goals and are at the heart of procurement strategies and processes.
+- 457. The Welsh Government is committed to monitoring and reviewing the implementation of this Bill, and the impacts of its provisions in the post implementation period.
+In accordance with the Bill's provisions, the Welsh Ministers will lay before the Senedd a report on the operation and effect of the Bill at the end of a five-year period.
+This will include a formal evaluation using existing data and bespoke approaches to evaluation by externally commissioned researchers. - 458.
+As part of the consultation process, government analysts from Knowledge and Analytical Services (KAS), Welsh Government, were tasked with producing a theory of change as a basis for an ex-ante evaluation of the Bill.
+In developing the theory of change both internal Welsh Government officials and relevant external stakeholders will participate in a series of three workshops.
+The workshops will each cover the four main components of the Bill: social partnership, the Social Partnership Council, socially responsible public procurement and to a lesser extent, fair work.
+During the workshops, participants will provide their views on the agreed outcomes of the Bill, the risks and unintended consequences of the proposed interventions and ways to evidence these outcomes. - 459.
+From the three workshops, four logic models will be produced.
+Each logic model will represent the intervention logic for the aforementioned components of the Bill, with illustration of the interrelationship between them.
+It is anticipated these logic models will be used as a basis for external evaluators to design a mid-term or final evaluation of the Bill during the post implementation period. - 460.
+Findings from the theory of change will be published in a report on the Welsh Government's statistics and research webpages in summer 2023.
+Authored by social researchers in KAS, the report will include the completed logic models, suggestions around the use of data metrics to evidence the Bill's anticipated outcomes, and recommendations on evaluating the Bill's implementation and effectiveness.
+A full methodological design for post implementation evaluation work will be confirmed by the appointed contractors in due course, once the Bill's details and its implementation are confirmed. - 461.
+The amendment to the WFG Act 2015 goals, to include a reference to fair work, means the evaluation framework set-up under that Act can be used to review how effectively organisations are carrying out the well-being duty in line with the revised goals through national indicators of well-being.
+These indicators can measure progress toward the well-being goals at a national level and can also be disaggregated to measure progress toward well-being objectives at a local level.
+Reporting mechanisms for the SP and Public Procurement duties will also consider progress around maximising contribution to the revised well-being goals, with the data reported under both pieces of legislation shared to help strengthen evaluation.
+Under the SP Duty, this will involve public bodies reporting annually to the SPC detailing how they have complied with the social partnership duty, which will be submitted to the SPC, for scrutiny.
+For public procurement, socially responsible outcomes (including fair work) are linked to the WFG Act 2015 goals and are central to procurement strategies and processes.